-Nigeria’s leading cereal producers, Nestlé Nigeria Plc, has posted a revenue of N283.9 billion and percentage growth of 6.6 for the 2019 over the previous year.
+Nigeria’s leading cereal producers, Nestlé Nigeria Plc, has posted a revenue of N283.9 billion and percentage growth of 6.

 The company posted a N45.6 billion as Profit After Tax for the year 2019 against N43.0 billion during the previous year.